-These condensed consolidated financial statements were approved for issue by the Audit Committee of the Company's Board of Directors on August 22, 2019.
+These condensed consolidated financial statements were approved for issue by the Audit Committee of the Company's Board of Directors on November 29, 2019.

 The Company is producing, developing and exploring oil and gas properties which require extensive capital investments.
 The recovery of the Company's investment is dependent upon its ability to complete the development of oil and gas properties which includes meeting the related financing requirements.
-For the three and six months ended June 30, 2019, the Company reported a net loss of \$2.0 million and \$5.5 million (June 30, 2018 - net loss of \$0.9 million and \$3.5 million), respectively, and has an accumulated surplus of \$7.7 million as at June 30, 2019.
-However, the Company has a negative working capital balance of approximately \$23.0 million as at June 30, 2019.
+For the three and nine months ended September 30, 2019, the Company reported a net loss of \$3.6 million and \$9.2 million (September 30, 2018 - net loss of \$2.1 million and \$5.6 million), respectively, and has an accumulated surplus of \$4.1 million as at September 30, 2019.
+However, the Company has a negative working capital balance of approximately \$26.0 million as at September 30, 2019.
 Consequently, the Company's ability to continue as a going concern depends on the Company being successful in raising additional capital through debt financing or issuing equity on favorable terms; collecting amounts due the Company from third parties; meeting ongoing debt obligations; and ultimately, achieving profitable operations.

 Effective October 31, 2018, the Company and Vitol Energy (Bermuda) Ltd. (the "Lender" or "Vitol"), executed the thirteenth amending agreement (the "Thirteenth Amending Agreement") to the Loan Agreement dated November 25, 2013.
 Pursuant to the Thirteenth Amending Agreement: (i) the principal amount plus accrued and unpaid interest under the Loan Agreement as at October 31, 2018, in the aggregate of \$53.3 million, was converted to principal (the "Third Restructured Amount"); (ii) the maturity date of the Loan Agreement was extended from January 15, 2020 to January 31, 2021; (iii) mandatory early repayments were scheduled quarterly, beginning January 1, 2019.
 In the event the Third Restructured Amount is reduced to an amount less than or equal to \$30 million, the quarterly repayments will be equivalent to 3.7% of the amount outstanding and 6.7% of the amount outstanding in the event the Third Restructured Amount is reduced to an amount greater than \$30 million; and (iv) payment of the 3% restructuring fee due the Lender under the Twelfth Amending Agreement was extended from November 1, 2018 to January 31, 2019.
-Per subsequent agreements with the Lender, payment of the cited restructuring fee as well as the scheduled mandatory early repayments due in January, April and July 2019 have been deferred to August 31, 2019 (the "Deferrals").
-The Company is also in positive discussion with the lenders regarding future deferrals.
-See Note 19 - Subsequent Events.
+Per subsequent agreements with the Lender, payment of the cited restructuring fee as well as the scheduled mandatory early repayments due in January, April, July and October 2019 have been deferred to December 31, 2019 (the "Deferrals").
+See Note 19 - Subsequent Events

-The Company will continue to seek funding sources to provide working capital for the Bahar Project and corporate purposes.
+The Company continues to seek funding sources to provide capital for the Bahar Project expenditures.
 The Company will also seek borrowing opportunities to replace its senior debt with a lower financing cost facility and evaluate the potential for equity placement to replace some or all its debt obligations.
+The Company is continuing to obtain deferral agreements for its minority debt obligations, as stated in its press release of October 29, 2019, by end of the year 2019.
+In the interim, the Company continues to try and generate sufficient cash flow to meet its forward operating working capital obligations.